hossiq/AirQuality-ML-APP/README.md

 </pre>

-The model output has accuracy of ~ 87%, but it couldn't predict for AQI > 100 class(minority class).
+The model output has accuracy of ~ 87%, but it couldn't predict for AQI > 100 class(minority class).Precision indicates how many were actually positive out of all the instances the model predicted as positive.
+Recall indicates how many did the model correctly identify out of all the actual positive instances, and F1-score indicates a balance between precision and recall

 </pre>
 <p align="center">
   <img src="https://github.com/iqbal-T19/image/blob/main/CART_out.PNG?raw=true" alt=" Plot" />